Skip to content

 1. Click the Deploy Model button, then select Hugging Face in the dropdown.

 2. Search the model by name from Hugging Face using the search bar in the top left.
 For example, microsoft/Phi-3-mini-4k-instruct-gguf.
+If you only want to search for GGUF models, check the "GGUF" checkbox.

 3. Select a file with the desired quantization format from Available Files.